lnlp/lowpower-workshop/README.md

-# lowpower-workshop
+# Low-power with ESP8266 workshop

-This repository contains material used for the Low-power workshop held at The Things Network / IoT Groningen meetups.
+This repository contains material for the Low-power with ESP8266 workshop.

-The workshop was held in Dutch therefore some parts of the material are in the Dutch language.
+This workshop was held during The Things Network / IoT Groningen meetups.

-Included software projects use the PlatformIO IDE and Arduino framework.
+Included software projects use the Arduino framework and PlatformIO.